 - Minimal care is needed for fully grown plants.

-- After the flowers bloom, be sure to remove them so that the seeds aren’t spread.
+- After the flowers bloom, be sure to remove them so that the seeds don’t spread.

 4. Parsley

-Arguably, the most common and broadly used herbs getting around.
-The standard varieties of parsley are either flat-leaf and curly, both of which are easy to grow from seed or seedlings in a semi-shaded place with moist soil, again making them perfect for pots.
+Arguably, the most common and broadly used herb getting around.
+The standard varieties of parsley are flat-leaf and curly.
+Both varieties are easy to grow from seed or seedlings in a semi-shaded place with moist soil, making them perfect for pots.
 This herb is super versatile, so try adding it to a wide range of sauces or even using it as a simple garnish to add a hit of colour and zing.

 - Be sure to water the seeds often while they germinate so that they don’t dry out.